ferrilab/bitvec/book/dedication.md

 # Dedication

-I begain working on `bitvec` shortly before I was told that my father had been diagnosed with cancer for the third time.
+I began working on `bitvec` shortly before I was told that my father had been diagnosed with cancer for the third time.
 Developing the library gave me something into which to sink my attention and keep my mind from dwelling on his rapidly-progressing illness.
 I wrote the core pointer representation that